tsejsz/airtable-python/README.md

 ```

 ### Get access_token
-To get the access token using Oauth2 follow the next steps:
+To get the access token using Oauth2 follow the next steps.
-Check https://airtable.com/developers/web/api/oauth-reference for more info.
+Check https://airtable.com/developers/web/api/oauth-reference for more info:

 1. Get authorization URL to receive code
 ```